ArnaudBuchholz/reserve/doc/openui5.md

 ### Content Security Policy

-What happens if the website hosting the application is configured to forbid the execution of remote code ?
-This condition is testable by adding a new handler that would inject the Content-Security
+What happens if the website hosting the application is **configured to forbid the execution of remote code** ?
+This condition is easily testable by adding a new mapping that injects the [Content-Security-Policy header](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

+This new mapping has no `match` specification, meaning **it applies to all requests going through it**.
+But, in the end, only the one serving the bootstrap file is relevant.

 ```json
 {